How to Make DIY Epoxy Resin Coasters with Embedded Objects

 • Adding Cork Backing

 To protect your furniture and give your coasters a professional look, attach cork or felt bottoms.
-You can easily find peel-and-stick cork sheetsonline, or adhere them using a strong glue.
+You can easily find peel-and-stick cork sheets online, or adhere them using a strong glue.

 Get Creative!